synaptics-astra/doc/quickstart/oobe.rst

     Video Player on dropdown menu on SL1640

 Use the "Update RTSP Urls" windows to set the RTSP URL when using a RTSP camera as the source.
+After entering the RTSP URL, press OK button.

 .. figure:: media/syna-video-player-rtsp.jpg